Organisation Chart – The representation of organisational structures

 Visually, the representations correspond to an abstract tree diagram, even if the connections between individual nodes of the units (locations, areas, departments) – drawn as rectangles – are not visualized as branches but as horizontal and vertical lines.

-Some organigrams use single-line systems (as shown above) and multi-line systems, where subordinate units receive instructions from several higher-level units.
+In a single-line system, there is one relationship between two units (as seen above).
+In a multi-line system, subordinate units receive instructions from several superordinate units.
 The lines in a multi-line system are drawn horizontally, vertically and diagonally.

 Working with an organigram offers some significant advantages: